 Analysis and Test Results

-Clearly, the most important quality a pair of underwear could have is that they are comfortable.
-For a place on your body that is so sensitive, a comfy undergarment is paramount.
+We would very rarely choose less comfy underwear over more comfortable underwear, and we imagine you'd do the same.
+Underwear covers a sensitive place on the body, so we think comfort is the most important metric.
 Smoother fabrics and seams, wide and soft waistbands, and a thoughtful fit all contribute to our assessment in this metric.
 We also looked for how comfortable each pair of underwear remains throughout the day, and in many situations.
 For example, we looked for how well they fit under thicker work pants as well as lightweight fitness shorts.
 The comfier they fit, and the comfier in a broader array of situations, the better they scored.